Cosmic-ray electrons and the magnetic field of the North Polar Spur: Model and result

 where $\gmbr$ is the Lorentz factor of the cooling break energy $E_{\rm br}$.
 Continuity requires $N_1=N_0 \gmbr$.
-We investigated the cases with $p=1.9-2.2$, and set the exponential cut-off at $\gamma_{\rm ct}=9.8\times 10^5$ (0.5 TeV) for $p \leqslant 2.0$ and $1.96\times 10^6$ (1 TeV) for $p \geqslant 2.1$ to improve the fitting of gamma-ray spectrum.
-For non-relativistic bulk motion which is the case concerned here, the energy distribution peaks at $\gme \sim 2$, as a result of CRe following a power-law distribution in momentum (instead of energy) with slope $p$ (\citealt{bell1978, sironi2013}), Therefore, the SED of CRe (equation \ref{ecr}) can be regarded as starting from $\gme=2$ \footnote{When adopting the lower bound of $\gme=1$ or 2 with $p \leqslant 2.2$, the difference in the energy density of CRe is only a few percent. }.
+We investigated the cases with $p=1.9-2.2$, and set the exponential cutoff at $\gamma_{\rm ct}=9.8\times 10^5$ (0.5 TeV) for $p \leqslant 2.0$ and $1.96\times 10^6$ (1 TeV) for $p \geqslant 2.1$ to improve the fitting of the gamma-ray spectrum.
+For nonrelativistic bulk motion, which is the case here, the energy distribution peaks at $\gme \sim 2$ because the CRes follow a power-law distribution in momentum (instead of energy) with slope $p$ (\citealt{bell1978, sironi2013}).
+Therefore, the SED of CRes (equation \ref{ecr}) can be regarded as starting from $\gme=2$ \footnote{When the lower bound of $\gme=1$ or 2 with $p \leqslant 2.2$ is adopted, the difference in the energy density of the CRes is only a few percent. }.
 The only two unknown parameters of the CRe population are $N_0$ and $\gmbr$ ($\Ebr$) in equation \ref{ecr}.

-In this work, we adopted one-zone assumption for simplicity.
-Due to the coupling between the energy density of CRe and the magnetic field, these parameters cannot be derived from radio data alone.
-Thanks to the Fermi-LAT, the gamma-ray spectrum of the NPS has been obtained (e.g., \citealt{johann2021}).
-The parameters of CRe can be solved independently via fitting the gamma-ray spectrum through ICS of CRe.
-After that, the magnetic field strength can be derived by fitting the radio spectrum.
+We adopted one-zone assumption for simplicity.
+Because the energy density of the CRes and the magnetic field are coupled, these parameters cannot be derived from radio data alone.
+Thanks to the Fermi-LAT, the gamma-ray spectrum of the NPS was obtained (e.g., \citealt{johann2021}).
+The parameters of CRes can be solved independently via fitting the gamma-ray spectrum through ICS of CRe.
+After this, the magnetic field strength can be derived by fitting the radio spectrum.
 This is the basic method of this work.

-\subsection{Geometry Structure}
+\subsection{Geometry structure}